- Naproxen is a nonsteroidal anti-inflammatory drug (NSAID) that helps relieve pain, fever and inflammation.

 Care should be taken when high doses of the medication are required.
 It is best to administer the lowest recommended dose to older adults.
 Also older adults are often over-prescribed medications, so make sure you discuss your complete list of medications with your doctor.

-Naproxen is not recommended for the patient suffering with moderate to severe kidney disease.
-It can have severe renal effects.
+Naproxen is not recommended for those with moderate to severe kidney disease, as it can have severe renal effects.

-The patient should inform the doctor immediately if they have swelling, experience weight gain, fast heart rate, chest pain, weakness, slurred speech, or problems with vision or balance.
+The patient should inform the doctor immediately if he or she has swelling or experiences weight gain, fast heart rate, chest pain, weakness, slurred speech, or problems with vision or balance.
 Naproxen may cause life-threatening heart or circulation problems that could lead to heart attack or stroke, especially if the medication is used long-term.
 This medication should never be used prior to or after heart surgery.